What legislation they must comply with, how to make a complaint or resolve a dispute with a property agent.

-Legislation property agents must comply with
+Legislation letting agents and property managers must comply with

 • a financial penalty (fine)